Voice Agents

 "Hi, I'm calling about my appointment."
 Your agent already knows which one.

 Voice has no room for hesitation.
 When a caller speaks, your agent has roughly 300 milliseconds before the silence feels awkward.
-Hebbrix retrieves everything it knows about a caller in under 50, leaving plenty of room for a natural, informed response.
+Hebbrix fetches everything it knows about a caller on call-connect — in parallel with your greeting — so the context is already in place for a natural, informed response.

 Anatomy of a voice call with memory